JackJPowell/hass-unfoldedcircle/README.md

   - A media player entity is created providing controls and information about currently playing media.
 If multiple media player entities are active, the integration attempts to select the most appropriate based on activity and recency.
     - You can override this behavior by selecting a different media source from the sound mode menu in the Media Player control
     - Options exist to create a media player per activity group or per activity.
-  - **Update** The media player controls are now mapped to the selected activity's button mapping on the remote.
+  - The media player controls are now mapped to the selected activity's button mapping on the remote.
 The default is still the active media player, but if you have defined custom volume, next, previous, or power button commands, those will be executed when interacting with the control within home assistant.
 - Number
   - Configuration Controls: All numerical settings are now controllable via the integration.

   \*\* Disabled by default to avoid polling the remote every thirty seconds to read data.
 If one of these sensors is enabled, polling only for that specific data will also be enabled.

 ## Dock Support

-Dock support has now been added.
-If you have an existing remote configured, you will be prompted with a repair for each dock associated with your remote.
-You can also add docks via a configuration flow when adding a remote.
-Each Dock exposes 4 entities:
+Dock support has been reworked.
+Docks are now `Subentries` and can be added and removed at will.
+During a one time migration, any Docks you have configured and any Docks with an initial password will be added as `Subenty Devices`.
+To add further Docks, click the `Add Dock` button in the top right.
+If you have multiple `UC Remotes`, you will be prompted to select which UC remote the dock is associated with.
+If a single dock is associated with multiple UC remotes, you can add the dock to any amount of your configured UC remotes.
+If you no longer wish to have your a dock loaded in Home Assistant, it is now independantly removable.
+Delete it or disable it like any other deivce.

+Each Dock exposes 6 entities:

+- Remote
+  - This entity represents the IR remote capabilities of the dock itself

 - Buttons

   - Reboot Dock: Allows you to remotely reboot the dock